abdurrahman720/gossipy_next_pusher/README.md

-**This site is still under development.
+**This application is still under development.
 Soon the production will be in Live!
 In the meantime, explore the code structure and technologies used here.**

 # Gossipy
 **A Real time chat application using NextJs, Pusher , Prisma and MongoDb**